WinawerLab/nyu-hpc-mathematica/README.md

 ## Usage #######################################################################

-This toolbox consists of the following functions, each of which is also documented in Mathematica (i.e., one may evaluate ?LaunchJob in Mathematica to see its documentation).
+This toolbox consists of the following functions, each of which is also documented in Mathematica (i.e., one may evaluate ?HPCConnect or ?HPCSubmit in Mathematica to see its documentation).

+  * HPCConnect\[username\] yields a connection object to the HPC
+  * HPCStatus\[connection\] yields a status indication for the connection
+  * HPCJobList\[connection\] yields a list of the job names; note that this only yields jobs that have been submitted using HPCSubmit
+  * HPCSubmit\[connection, name, workerCount, function\] submits an array job with the given name consisting of workerCount workers, each of which runs the given function with a single argument (the worker ID, which is in the range 1 to workerCount, inclusive).

 ## License #####################################################################

-Copyright (c) 2015 Noah C. Benson \\
+Copyright (c) 2015 Noah C. Benson

 This README file is part of the nyu-hpc-mathematica project.

 The nyu-hpc-mathematica project is free software: you can redistribute it and/or